nherriot/ansible_works/myPlatforms/chapter2-testing-ansible.md

 ## Step 3 - Test Ansible Ping

-We are not going to test Ansible Ping again.
+We are going to test Ansible Ping again.
 This time we will NOT need to use '--ask-pas' as the SSH protocol will use the public keys copied onto the server in Step 2 during encryption.
 Ansible can now communicate to that server as the 'root' user without asking for password.